A-C Central Community Unit School District 262

-A-C Central Community Unit School District 262 brings together students from Ashland and Chandlerville, Illinois.
-A small, rural district, A-C Central has an elementary school (K-4) in Chandlerville, a junior high school (5–8) in Ashland, and a high school (9–12) at the same facility as the junior high school in Ashland.
+A-C Central Community Unit School District 262 brings together students from Ashland and Chandlerville, Illinois, United States.
+A small, rural district, A-C Central has an elementary school (K–4) in Chandlerville, a junior high school (5–8) in Ashland, and a high school (9–12) at the same facility as the junior high school in Ashland.

 The territory covers 150 sqmi in Cass County, Morgan County, Sangamon County, and Menard County.
 As of 2012, there were approximately 435 students: 196 at A-C Central Elementary, 93 at A-C Central Junior High School, and 139 at A-C Central High School.
 Also in 2012, the district had 40 certified teachers, 6 bus routes, and 1 special education bus route.

 History

 Ashland – Chandlerville Community Unit School District No. 262 was formed by the consolidation of Chandlerville Community Unit School District 62 and Ashland Community Unit School District 212 in 1989.
 On 25 March 1997, the school board changed the district name to A-C Central Community Unit School District No. 262, renamed the Chandlerville school to A-C Central Junior High, and renamed the Ashland school to A-C Central Elementary School.

 As of 2005, the school district has approximately 203 elementary students, 143 junior high students and 150 high school students.